ReinierNel/devops-demo/README.md

 1. checks that dependencies is installed
 2. log into azure
+3. check terraform code for issues
+4. deploy infrastructure via terraform
-3. docker build and push apps in this case the game
+5. docker build and push apps in this case the game
-4. setup argocd repo using kubectl
+6. setup argocd repo using kubectl
-5. deploy argocd apps using kubectl
+7. deploy argocd apps using kubectl

 Cd is handled by Argocd, it checks the manifests directory for changes on the main branch and deploys to same cluster its hosted in